 Students will receive access to exhibitions, job fairs, and workshops by leading industry partners.
 They will study presentation methods, design processes, material specifications, problem solving, and communication.
 All coursework is highly experiential and includes such subjects as:

 - Retail, Restaurant, and Store Design

 Students in the Interior Architecture program are given their own studio space in which to work.
 They also have access to top-notch computer technology, facilities, presentation and project rooms, and rapid prototyping technology.
-Their location near renowned art facilities (such as the Museum of Contemporary Art) in Cincinnati allow them to experience the best the city has to offer.
+Their location near renowned art facilities (such as the Museum of Contemporary Art Cleveland) allow them to experience the best the city has to offer.
 Graduates of this program will be prepared for careers as interior, exhibit, and retail designers.

 College Choice Score: 95.38

 Cornell University’s program in Design and Environmental Analysis is offered at both the undergraduate and graduate level.
 It prepares students by providing them with hands-on access to scholarly research to inform the creative process.
 It is unique and radically different from other interior design programs in that it allows students to examine design while taking into account social and global influences.

 This program is research-intensive, allowing students to work in various labs and groups such as Human Factors and Ergonomics Research or the Health-Design Innovation Lab.
 Students will complete coursework in three distinct fields: Design Strategy, Sustainable Futures, and Health and Wellbeing.
 Potential coursework might include:

 - Human Centered Design Methods